-A sustainable job for the purposes of the PREO Programme is defined as a person working for more than 1-month during the project implementation and with wages/salaries paid monthly versus on a pro-rata basis.
-A balanced gender ratio is of great importance regarding the job creation under the PREO Programme.
+PREO defines a sustainable job as a person employee working for more than one month during the project implementation and with wages/salaries paid monthly versus on a pro-rata basis.
+A strong gender balance is of great importance regarding sustainable job creation under the PREO Programme.